ranjankumar9/ranjankumar9/README.md

    ## i'm a passionate and dedicated full stack web devloper

 - 🌱 I’m currently learning Full Stack Web Devlopment
-- 🤔 Hava a look at my (https://ranjankumar9.github.io/)
+- 🤔 Have a look at my (https://ranjankumar9.github.io/)
 - 💬 Ask me about HTML CSS JavaScript React Redux
 - 📫 How to reach me: ranjankumar91234153@gmail.com
 - You can connect with me on [**LinkedIn**](https://www.linkedin.com/in/ranjan-kumar-a8590a237/)